nusiloot/nerrorsec.github.io/_posts/2020-11-04-Why_I_Hate_Bug_Bounty.md

 last_modified_at: 2020-11-04
 ---

 Hi!
 I am Niraj Khatiwada a.k.a nerrorsec.
-I had been actively participating in bug bounty programs since October, 2018 until I could not get over burnout in October 2019.
-During this time span I got to experience a lot, met some new people and learned new things.
+I used to be a bug bounty hunter.
+Now, I am a security researcher at <a href="https://nassec.io/">Nassec</a>.
+I had been actively participating in bug bounty programs from October, 2018 to October 2019.
+In Oct, 2019 I couldn’t get over burnout caused by bug bounty and decided to take a break from it.
+Once I took a break from bug bounty I’ve learned new things, met new people and experienced cyber security in a different way.
 From knowing nothing about hacking, wandering around the internet, to being able to hack for good, it is all a fun journey for me.

 Actually, I don't hate bug bounty completely.
-Like many other bug bounty hunters, it has impacted my life in a couple different ways as well, one of the notable being, me landing a job as a Penetration Tester.

-Both bug bounty hunters and the companies benefit from bug bounty programs.
+Like many other bug bounty hunters, it has impacted my life in various ways.
+One of the most notable impacts being me landing a job as a security researcher.
+Both bug bounty hunters and companies benefit from bug bounty programs.
 Still at times I get demotivated from bug bounties and I try to distance myself from it for a long time.
-And I am sure a lot of you reading this have experienced something similar at some point.
+And I am sure many of you reading this writeup have experienced something similar at some point.
 Below are some of my experiences that demotivates me from bug bounty.

 ### Start a bug bounty program (coz everybody's doin')